tom-draper/persona/README.md

 # Persona

 A tool to probabilistically generate representative personas, with features including age, sex, sexuality and ethnicity, based on an input location using real world demographic data.
-Originally inspired for building representative and inclusive characters for stories.
+This project was originally intended for building representative and inclusive characters for stories.

 ## Note